saybur/hootswitch/hardware/README.md

 - Some features are untested, including alternate power modes.
 - C1 in the BOM is wrong.
 Since I am not using the power input at the moment I left it unpopulated.
+- There is no keepout for the wireless chip, which may negatively impact reception.
 - Annular rings on the mini-DIN connectors are on the small side.
 - Green LEDs are too bright.
 Adjusted in 2024a with PWM.
 Future revision needs stronger resistors.